($523) Cost to ship a car from Minneapolis, MN to Milwaukee, WI

 The best Minneapolis to Milwaukee car shipping companies

-We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Minneapolis to Milwaukee:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Minneapolis to Milwaukee:

 - Best for Real-Time Tracking: Nexus Auto Transport